A-Z of waste

 Most 'biodegradable' cups need to be processed through commercial composting facilities in order for them to break down.
 Some can be composted at home, but we can't process them through food organics buckets or compost bins on campus.

 Which bin?
-Landfill Alternative option Use a reusable mug or dine in More information Coffee cups
+Landfill Alternative option Use a reusable cup or dine in More information Coffee cups

 -

 Which bin?
 Permanent confidential document disposal bins are located in most major buildings across campus.
 Place a Service Now (staff only) request if you wish to have a confidential document bin emptied.
-More information Paper -
+More information Confidential document disposal -

 Which bin?
 Please refer here for the reuse and disposal of electronic assets.
-More information E-waste -
+More information E-waste Alternatively, drop off your E-waste at the UMSU Information Desk during opening hours.

 -